At First, if you’re here that means you’re probably just getting started. So, welcome to tennis!

 In general, loose strings will provide more energy and larger sweet spots.
 Lucerne tennis is more helpful in preventing traumatic injuries to the elbow because you don’t have to shake it hard.
 The best tennis elbow braces can also help prevent injury.
 Tough strings give you more control but a smaller sweet spot and less feeling.

-Down Below are Ten of our picks for the best tennis racquets for beginners available today.
+Down Below are nine of our picks for the best tennis racquets for beginners available today.
 All 10 racquets are considered adult tennis racquets.
 You can see the details, relative price (a 1-3 scale), and our recommended USTA rating level for rackets.
 We include a list of the pros and cons, including an image of the racket itself.